bcury/bcury/README.md

 - 👋 Hi, I’m @bcury
-- 👀 I’m interested in Data Science and Quantum mechanics
+- 👀 I’m interested in Data Science and Quantum Information

 - 💞️ I’m looking to collaborate on Machine Learning models